Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

 Building the tool
 -----------------

-To build the tool you need a working `Rust compiler <https://www.rust-lang.org/tools/install>`_ installation of version 1.65 or higher.
-After successful installation verify that `rustc` exists in your path at the requested version:
+To build the tool you need a working `Rust compiler <https://www.rust-lang.org/tools/install>`_ of version 1.65 or higher.
+After installing it, verify that `rustc` exists in your path at the requested version:

 .. code-block:: console